How to Prepare Income and Expenditure Account of Co-operative Society

 Your society must transfer 25% of any surplus to the Reserve Fund at year-end.
 This step will give a financially stable future and keeps you compliant with cooperative society rules.

-The income and expenditure account of co-operative society works with Housing Society Balance Sheet to give a complete view of your society’s financial health.
+The income and expenditure account of a cooperative society works with the Housing Society Balance Sheet to give a complete view of your society’s financial health.
 These statements help keep everything transparent and let you make smart decisions for your cooperative’s future.

-A cooperative society’s income and expenditure account needs systematic documentation of all financial activities.
+A cooperative society’s income and expenses account needs systematic documentation of all financial activities.
 This approach will give you compliance with accounting standards and transparency in financial reporting.

 You should collect all receipts and payment accounts for the current financial year.
 The next step involves organizing these documents to separate revenue items from capital transactions.
 Your main focus needs to be on current year’s revenues – both expenditures and incomes.

-Essential Components to Include in income and expenditure account of co-operative society:
+Essential Components to Include in the Income and Expenses Account of Co-operative Society:

 1. Income Items: